MariaDB4j/MariaDB4j/README.md

 When doing a release, here are a few things to do every time:

-1. update the dependencies to the latest 3rd-party libraries & Maven plug-in versions available by [having a look at the VersionEye page](https://www.versioneye.com/user/projects/5368ed4914c158e279000020).
+1. update the dependencies to the latest 3rd-party libraries & Maven plug-in versions available.

 2. Make sure the project builds, without pulling anything which should be part of this build from outside: